 Contact the proposed nominating department

-Candidates interested in applying should contact the proposed nominating department to seek endorsement.
+Candidates interested in applying should contact the proposed nominating department to seek endorsement well in advance of the application deadline.
 Only those candidates that are endorsed by a department at the University of Guelph will be considered by the Graduate Awards Committee.
-For those candidates that are endorsed, the department will be responsible for providing the Graduate Awards Officers with a nomination letter by October 4, 2017.
+For those candidates that are endorsed, the department will be responsible for providing the Graduate Awards Officers with a nomination letter by October 3, 2018.

-Candidates are encouraged to provide the proposed nominating department with the following:
+When contacting a department to seek endorsement, candidates should provide the department with the following:

 - expressed interest and intent to apply for a Vanier CGS;